daycry/cronjob/README.md

 This command will copy a config file to your app namespace.
 Then you can adjust it to your needs.
 By default file will be present in `app/Config/CronJob.php`.

+    > php spark migrate -all

+This command create rest server tables in your database.

 ## Starting the Scheduler

 You only need to add a single line to your cronjob: